-Part of user authorization, your product will use an access token to make API calls to the Nest service.
+After user authorization, your product uses an access token to make API calls to the Nest service.
 This access token serves as proof that a user has authorized your product to make calls on their behalf.

-Client version is the last user-authorized version of a product, and is
+Client version is the last user-authorized version of a client, and is

 associated with an

-When you update the permissions in a product, the client version is incremented, and the user is notified that an update is available.
-Your users must accept the product update before they can use your new product.
+When you update the permissions for a client, the client version is incremented, and the user is notified that an update is available.
+Your users must accept this client update before they can use your updated product.